whitequark/blog/source/_posts/2014-04-05-page-caching-with-nginx.markdown

 Some notes on this design:

-  1. Technically, performing a conditional GET requires sending an HTTP/1.1 request, but Nginx is only able to talk HTTP/1.0 to the backends.
-This doesn't seem to be a problem in practice.
+  1. Technically, performing a conditional GET requires sending an HTTP/1.1 request,
+     <s>but Nginx is only able to talk HTTP/1.0 to the backends.
+This doesn't seem to
+     be a problem in practice.</s> and you can make Nginx send HTTP/1.1 requests to the backend using [proxy_http_version][].
   2. Ideally, specifying `max-age=0` in `Cache-Control` would instruct the cache to store and always revalidate the response, but Nginx doesn't cache it at all instead.
 HTTP specification [permits][max-age] both behaviors.